 “End” means that the prospect has reached a final branch of the campaign, without defining whether it is a failure or a success.
 Most often it is that they do not meet the criteria to enter the sequence.
 For example if looking to send messages to prospects with whom you are not connected. 👽

 ➡️ More information here : How does a campaign work ?

 Can we create or modify a Waalaxy sequence?

 At the moment, it is not possible to create your own sequence, nor to modify existing steps. ❌

 There are several reasons for this.
 The first, quite simply, is that this is a complex feature to develop.
-Waalaxy was only released in April 2021, so we made the choice to prioritize other features over this one.
+Waalaxy has chosen to focus on other features over this one.

 We noticed that many of the sequences that were requested by users were not viable.